SandyRodger/JS_210/schwetank.md

 console.log(x); // 2
 ```

-- The assignment will assume strict mode is not running.
+- The assessment will assume strict mode is not running.

 ### function scope